gianniprocida/kafka-based-compensation-processing-system/README.md

 docker build -t webservice .
 ```

-The webservice application is a Python-based web server designed to interact with Apache Kafka.
-The server performs the following key functions:
+The webservice application is a Python-based web server designed to interact with the Kafka cluster just deployed.
+The web server performs the following key functions:

 1. Topic Creation: On startup, the web server creates two Kafka topics: `employee` and `compensation_rates`.
 These topics are used to ingest data into the Kafka system.

-2. Endpoints: The web server exposes several HTTP endpoints for data submission.
+2. Endpoints: The web server exposes two HTTP endpoints for data submission.
 Each endpoint is designed to handle JSON-formatted data and publish it to the corresponding Kafka topic.
+For instance:

-For instance, to submit data to the `employee` topic you will need to hit the following endpoint 'http://<web-server-ip>:<port>/api/employee'.
-To submit data to the `compensation_rates` topic, you will need to hit the following endpoint 'http://<web-server-ip>:<port>/api/compensation' will submit data to the `compensation_rates` topic.
+* To submit data to the `employee` topic, you will need to hit the following endpoint: http://<web-server-ip>:<port>/api/employee.
+* To submit data to the `compensation_rates` topic, you will need to hit the following endpoint: http://<web-server-ip>:<port>/api/compensation.